CSCfi/pouta-openshift-cluster/docs/admin_guidelines.md

 Ahsan Feroz | System administrator |
 João da Silva | System administrator |

-## Read only admin accounts
+## Openshift cluster-read only admin accounts

 *Person* | *Reason* | *Comment*
 --- | --- | ---
-reppu | Cluster admin account | Only for Rahti m2m_oso_dvel | Cluster admin account | This user is used for Nagios checks in Rahti and Valinor
+reppu | Cluster reader account | Data for usage reporting for Rahti m2m_rahti | Cluster reader account | This user is used for Nagios checks in Rahti m2mvardarahti | Cluster reader account | This user is used for Nagios checks in Valinor

 ## Process for adding or removing admin accounts